-Glucosamine occurs naturally in the body, and is needed to produce some of the materials that make up joint tissue, called glycosaminoglycans (GAGs).
+Glucosamine is a sugar that occurs naturally in the body and is a structural component of cartilage, the rubbery tissue that provides padding where your bones meet your joints.
+The materials that make up joint tissue are called glycosaminoglycans (GAGs).

-Clinical trials have found that taking 1500 mg of glucosamine per day may lead to improvements in pain, as well as reductions in joint stiffness and limitations of physical function for people who are suffering from osteoarthritis.
+suggest that taking 1500 mg of glucosamine per day may lead to improvements in pain, as well as reductions in joint stiffness and limitations of physical function for people who are suffering from mild osteoarthritis.

 How does glucosamine work?

-It may stimulate production of hyaluronic acid – which helps the synovial fluid in the joint capsule to lubricate and acts like a shock absorber.
+It may also stimulate the production of something called hyaluronic acid, which helps the synovial fluid in the joint capsule to lubricate and act like a shock absorber.

 Cartilage isn’t the only joint-friendly substance that can be affected by growing older – unfortunately, with age, your body can also lose the ability to produce sufficient amounts of the all-important glucosamine.

 It’s a fact that means that increasing your intake of glucosamine-rich foods and even taking a supplement that contains glucosamine, can help to rebuild any cartilage that’s been lost and maintain current levels to ease any pain, as you celebrate one birthday after another – after another.

 Glucosamine is naturally present in animal bones, bone marrow, mushrooms and shellfish.

 Using the shells of shellfish in stocks or bone broth is one of the most practical way of incorporating glucosamine into your diet.